rockstor/rockstor-doc/contribute/contribute.rst

 1. A config reset - removing :code:`/opt/rockstor/.initrock` and rebooting
 2. Several reboots

-In (1.) above, a database wipe is initiated helping to test the self-start code capability See the :code:`initrock.py` script and its systemd trigger service: :code:`rockstor-pre.service` for more details.
+In (1.) above, a database wipe is initiated helping to test the self-start code capability.
+See the :code:`initrock.py` script and its systemd trigger service: :code:`rockstor-pre.service` for more details.

 We also have **automated tests** in place that cover our API's and core critical path functionality.